Dr. Björn Ch. Ludwar

 My interests lie at the intersection of biology and information.
 Trained as a neurobiologist, I have worked and published on topics such as the coordination of hexapod leg movements , mechanisms individual neurons employ to control the flow of sensory information to the central nervous system , and the information theoretical analysis of analog neural transmission .
-To explore these topics, I use techniques such as classical electrophysiology, functional imaging , and computational analysis.
+To explore these topics, I use techniques such as classical electrophysiology, functional imaging , electron microscopy, and computational analysis.

 One of my current projects is taking my interest in information processing to a practical application: the use of fingerprints to assess a person's risk of suffering from Diabetes Mellitus.
 Fingerprints develop in the embryo at age 14 to 17 weeks.
 At this developmental stage genetic and environmental conditions affect the embryo's ability to regulate blood sugar levels and presumably bilateral fingerprint symmetry.
 Working with my collaborators Dr. Morris from Ohio University and Drs.
 Shubrook and Young from Touro University CA, I was able to develop patent pending technology to quantify fingerprint asymmetry.
 In a clinical study we could show a correlation between fingerprint asymmetry and Diabetes Mellitus .
 We believe that our research could become the basis for new cost-effective diabetes screening technology.